-Trump says he will ‘substantially’ raise tariffs on India over Russian oil
+Trump pledges to ‘substantially’ raise US tariffs on India over Russian oil

-US president accuses India of buying Russian oil and reselling it on the open market ‘for big profits’.
+India rejects criticism of its business dealings with Russia as ‘unreasonable’, vowing to safeguard its own interests.

 Washington, DC – United States President Donald Trump says he will “substantially” raise tariffs on India, intensifying the row between the two countries after years of rapprochement.